 A Cloud Foundry connection is established using your Pivotal account.
 Copy the

 example-manifest.ymlto your project and rename it to

 manifest.yml.
 Open the manifest file and edit the three configurable variables:

-docker_image: The docker image name is composed with your account and the repository (e.g: vlingo/project1)
+- 2.docker_image: The docker image name is composed of your account name and the repository name (e.g: vlingo/project1)

 Along with your configured

 manifest.ymlexists in the directory, and if so, uses it to push to the platform.